decretist/Dissertation/Chapter3/chapter3.md

 circumscribed technical jurisprudence focused exclusively on contemporary papal decretals.

 [^3]: See [@kuttner_father_1941].
-Kuttner argues is that Gratian applied Ivo's program as it had been developed in the intervening forty years by scholastic theology, most notably by Abelard, not in its original form: scholastic theology got the program from Ivo, Gratian got it from scholastic theology.
-See also [@luscombe_abelard_1969].
+Kuttner argues that Gratian applied Ivo's program as it had been developed in the intervening forty years by scholastic theology, most notably by Abelard, and not in its original form: scholastic theology got the program from Ivo, Gratian got it from scholastic theology.
+See also [@luscombe_abelard_1969] and [@winroth_where_2013, 111

 [^4]: Noonan identifies Odofredus as the source for associating Gratian with SS.
 Felix and Nabor (@noonan_gratian_1979, 148),